The View from Castle Rock

 The View from Castle Rock is a book of short stories by Canadian author Alice Munro, recipient of the 2013 Nobel Prize in Literature, which was published in 2006 by McClelland and Stewart.

-It is a collection of historical and autobiographical stories.
+The book is a collection of historical and autobiographical stories.
 The first part of the book narrates the lives of members of the Laidlaw branch of the family tree of the author, starting from their Scottish origins in the 18th century.
 The second part consists of fictionalized tales inspired by events in her own life.